cicalooo/ComfyUI-Krea2-WeightedConditioning/README.md

 ## License

 Apache-2.0.
 See [LICENSE](LICENSE).
 Identity Edit pixel path is vendored from [comfyui-krea2edit](https://github.com/lbouaraba/comfyui-krea2edit).
-Attention weighting follows [KJNodes](https://github.com/kijai/ComfyUI-KJNodes) `Krea2 Prompt Weight`.
 Do not stack a second attention-weight patch on the same blocks.